DynamoMTL/shopify-pipeline/README.md

 You can nest and organize your specs in subfolders as long as the filenames follow this convention.

-The `pipeify test` is just a proxy for launching `jest` and as such we recommend you read [their documentation](https://facebook.github.io/jest/docs/getting-started.html) to learn more about the framework and how to use it.
+The `test` command is just a proxy for launching `jest` and as such we recommend you read [their documentation](https://facebook.github.io/jest/docs/getting-started.html) to learn more about the framework and how to use it.

 ## Using the Tool